What Does a CV Stand For? CV Meaning Explained

 Stoke-on-Trent

-Set your education section out in reverse-chronological order, meaning that you start from the most recent and work your way back from there.
-If you’re still completing a given qualification, then include your expected completion/graduation date.
-Use the following template for tertiary qualifications:
+Set your education section out in reverse-chronological order, starting from the most recent and working your way back from there.
+If you’re still completing a given qualification, include your expected completion/graduation date.

 Staffordshire University, Stoke-on-Trent